Agriculture Law Conference 2019

 Agricultural Law

-Land in Maryland: Basic Legal Issues for All Landowners (ONLINE COURSE FOR LANDOWNERS)
+Land in Maryland: Basic Legal Issues for All Landowners

 The Department of Agricultural and Resource Economics (AREC) has released a new online course for rural landowners in Maryland.
 The So You Want to Own Farmland in Maryland course is now available through the University of Maryland’s Enterprise Learning Management System – Canvas.
 The free program will cover those legal issues that Maryland landowners may face.
 A grant funds the program through the Northeast Risk Management

 Education Center.
 The online course will feature Paul Goeringer, a Senior Faculty Specialist and Extension Specialist in agricultural law.
 He will address leasing, landowner liability issues, right-to-farm law, fencing laws, livestock liability, and estate planning.
-For more information or to register, go to https://go.umd.edu/3ZSkv4r.
+For more information or to register, go to https://extension.umd.edu/resource/so-you-want-own-rural-land-maryland-basic-legal-issues-all-landowners-online-course/

 LEAD Maryland